WALKING

 LOCAL RESTAURANTS WE LOVE

+Great for fancy celebrations.
 Down a little back “close” (alleyway) off the Town Centre.
-This wa famously Robert Burns’ favourite Inn.
+This was famously Robert Burns’ favourite inn (or “howff” in Scots dialect).
 It offers excellent food - certainly soon to be a Michelin star – with a delicious, brilliant Scottish oriented menu.
-It’s a bit pricy (but not Big City pricy…) with really nice staff that offer a lovely service.
+It’s a bit pricy (but not Big City pricy…) with really nice staff that offer a lovely, attentive but laid-back, service.

-In an old sandstone building on Buccleuch St. – one of the best Indian restaurants you’ll find (their garlic pickle masala chicken is the stuff of dreams) with a really extensive - overwhelming, even - menu.
+In an old sandstone building on Buccleuch St. – one of the best Indian restaurants you’ll find in any town or city.
+Their garlic pickle masala chicken is the stuff of (our family’s at least) dreams.
+They offer a huge choice from a really extensive - overwhelming, even - menu.

 A tiny hole-in-the-wall Italian restaurant with fab Italian thin crust pizzas and good pasta dishes.
 A family favourite, it has a friendly, comedic, owner who has the most extraordinary gravelly Mafia Don voice – Mama Mia!

-This is a good traditional pub-grub pub with a nice big grassy out front area used as a beer garden It is in Kingholm Quay, on the Riverside - offering drinks and meals daytime and evenings.
+This is a good, traditional pub-grub pub with a nice big grassy area out the front of the bar, used as a beer garden.
+Lovely on a Summer evening.
+It is in Kingholm Quay, on the Riverside - offering drinks and meals daytime and evenings.
+Good parking across the road.

 LOCAL CAFES WE LOVE

-A modern daytime only café and gi shop / deli in the village of Glencaple, with riverside views to die for – with a great, interesting menu and sits near the excellent small antiques shop, Vintage on the Nith.
+A modern daytime only café and gi shop / deli in the village of Glencaple, with riverside views to die for – with a great, interesting menu.
+The cafe is only a few dozen yards away from the excellent small antiques shop, Vintage on the Nith.

 In one of the single story sandstone buildings in The Crichton Estate.
 It is a table-service cafe with lounge style seating and a tasty selection of daytime meals at reasonable prices.
 The staff are famously cheery.